 Outside of Gjakova we are building the first TCC of Kosovo, for straydogs and private dogs of poor dog owners - the dogs will be treated and sterilised there - as well as in the clinic in Nagavc.
 The first tree was planted already, now we look out for sponsors that want to invest in Kosovo dogs and this Treatment Center!

 Visiting Graçanica, Malishevo, Nagavc, Rahovec, Gjakova and Mamusha to control the effect of our continuos CNVR in those municipalities and their villages.
 We are not at the end yet, but the situation for stray dogs in the western part of the country is much better than at the time when we began our work.
 And the biggest success of our work and lobbying is the release of PM Haradinaj on 13th October which orders CNVR in the whole country!

-After 7 months of cooperation with activists and dog lovers in Kosovo, the Minister of Agriculture Memli Krasniqi signed in July 2017 a regulation for treatment and registration as well as castration of all straydogs and owned dogs in Kosovo.
+After his election as Prime Minister, Ramush Haradinaj commanded the sterilisation of all stray dogs in Kosovo.
 This was only possible thanks to the efforts of the Chief Executive Officer of the Food & Veterinary Agency, Dr. Valdet Gjinovci!

 Start of a new program - first in Mamusha.
 To have a better dog owner control and to raise awareness for responsible dog ownership, we started in December 2017 a free treatment of owned dogs in Mamusha, chipping them and registering, motivating dog owners to sterilise their dogs.
 The Municipality supports this intention and cooperates.
 The costs at the moment are 4121 Euro for chips and medicine.